KasparEtter/ef1p/pages/email/email.md

 While not generally desirable, fetching all data only temporarily until you log out is useful when you want to access your emails from someone else's device.
-In addition, configuring a mail client is a hassle, navigating to a website is much easier.
+In addition, configuring a mail client is more complicated than navigating to a website.
 This might explain the popularity of webmail.
 In my opinion, the biggest disadvantage of webmail is that the logic of how you can interact with your messages comes from the provider: